Sustainability

 2. Supporting the local economy

-Plinius offers this information for each property with the best local restaurants in the area, off-the beaten track places, local artisans.
+Plinius offers this information for each property with the best local restaurants in the area, off-the-beaten-track places, and local artisans.

 3. Promoting “eco” activities

-(e)Bicycles available for the guest, or recommending a rental place nearby in order to provide alternative modes of transportation, to reduces guests’ reliance on cars, and to encourages guests to explore the surrounding area in an eco-friendly way.
+(e)Bicycles available for the guest, or recommending a rental place nearby in order to provide alternative modes of transportation, to reduce guests’ reliance on cars, and to encourage guests to explore the surrounding area in an eco-friendly way.
 Plinius offers this information for each property as well as suggested walk and cycle itineraries through the Plinius Komoot Account

 4. Regional Food

-A vegetable/ herb garden/fruits trees on its grounds which guests can use during their stay in order to help them eat seasonal meals during their stay.
-Plinius always offers a list with the farmer's markets near every property as well as authentic local restaurant recommendations.
+A vegetable/ herb garden/fruit trees on its grounds which guests can use during their stay in order to help them eat seasonal meals during their stay.
+Plinius always offers a list of the farmer's markets near every property as well as authentic local restaurant recommendations.

 5. No Single-use plastic products

 By using refillable soap and shampoo containers, waste can be reduced significantly.
-Instead of replacing empty containers by new ones, soap/ shampoo/ conditioner is refilled from bulk containers.
-Additionally providing re-usable shopping bags for the guests.
+Instead of replacing empty containers with new ones, soap/ shampoo/ conditioner is refilled from bulk containers.
+Additionally providing reusable shopping bags for the guests.

 6. Use of renewable energy

-Waste (residual waste, glass, paper, plastic, metal/aluminium, organic waste) separated, recycled and disposed in the appropriate manner.
-Having clear and easy recycling instructions to help guests reduce amount of waste going to landfill.
+Waste (residual waste, glass, paper, plastic, metal/aluminum, organic waste) is separated, recycled, and disposed of in the appropriate manner.
+Having clear and easy recycling instructions to help guests reduce the amount of waste going to landfill.

 8. Car-free accessibility